-Altair Travel Agency S.A., or Altair, an affiliated entity that is controlled by our Chairman and Chief Executive Officer, Mr. Simeon Palios, provides us with travel related services.
-Travel related expenses in 2014, 2013 and 2012 amounted to \$2.8 million, \$2.6 million and \$3.0 million, respectively.
-We believe that the amounts that we pay to Altair Travel Agency S.A. for acquiring tickets and other travel related services are no greater than fees we would pay to an unrelated third party for comparable services in an arm's length transaction.
+Altair Travel Agency S.A., or Altair, an affiliated entity that is controlled by our Chief Executive Officer and Chairman of the Board, Mr. Simeon Palios, provides us with travel related services.
+Travel related expenses in 2015, amounted to \$2.7 million.
+We believe that the amounts that we pay to Altair Travel Agency S.A. for acquiring tickets and other travel related services are no greater than fees we would pay to an unrelated third party for comparable services.

-Diana Containerships, Administrative Services Agreement and Non-Competition Agreement
+Diana Containerships, Non-Competition Agreement